 The city will not be considered "blocked" unless the station markers have actually been placed.
 This is notable in the case of the home city of a railroad which is not yet operating.
-Until the railroad is open, and their token has actually been placed on the board, it will not be counted toward the blocking of a city.
+Until the railroad is open, and their token has been placed on the board, it will not be counted as a blocked city.